Under the perpetual inventory system, how is the Cost of Goods So... | Study Prep in Pearson+

 Understand the perpetual inventory system: This system continuously updates inventory records and Cost of Goods Sold (COGS) in real-time as transactions occur, rather than waiting until the end of the accounting period.

-Recognize the key feature of perpetual inventory systems: When inventory is sold, the actual cost of the inventory sold is immediately recorded as COGS.
-This ensures that the financial statements reflect the most accurate and up-to-date information.
+Recognize the key feature of perpetual inventory systems: When inventory is sold, the system immediately records the reduction in inventory and calculates the COGS based on the cost of the specific items sold.

-Clarify the incorrect options: COGS is not recorded based on customer payment (as payment timing is unrelated to inventory cost recognition), nor is it calculated only at the end of the accounting period using a physical count (this is characteristic of the periodic inventory system).
+Identify how COGS is calculated: Under the perpetual system, the cost of the sold inventory is determined using methods such as FIFO (First-In, First-Out), LIFO (Last-In, First-Out), or weighted average cost, depending on the company's chosen inventory valuation method.

-Explain why estimation methods like average cost are not used in this context: Under the perpetual system, the actual cost of each inventory item sold is tracked and recorded, rather than relying on estimates or averages.
+Understand the real-time nature of updates: Each sale triggers an automatic update to both the inventory account and the COGS account, ensuring that financial records reflect the most current data.

 Watch next